Returned from Duty

 His pension record says he lived at Paradise Row, Chorley Old Road, Whittle le Woods

-In 1911 there is a Thoma Beaver age 30, a Domestic Gardener and married to a Mary Jane ?
+In 1911 there is Thomas Beaver age 30, a Domestic Gardener and married to a Mary Jane Hopwood

 And they have 1 surviving child, Maggie Beaver out of 3 children born.